phaserjs/phaser/README.md

 * New `force` parameter added to Group.set, setAll, setAllChildren, setProperty which controls if a property is created even if it doesn't exist.
 * Group.hasProperty will check a child for the given property and return a boolean.
+* Phaser.Tween.from allows you to set tween properties that will end up where the current object is (thanks @codevinsky, #792)

 ### Bug Fixes